 12:15 pm Jennifer Chan, Vice President Policy and External Affairs, Merck Canada and Roy Wilds, Chief Data Officer, PhEMI Systems

 The role of data in accelerating life science innovation

 12:35 pm Lunch

 1:45 pm Kevin Lynch, Vice Chairman BMO (Former Clerk of the Privy Council and Secretary to Cabinet)

 Embracing data and disruptive innovation to build the future

-3:35 pm Session 4: Case Studies from the Next Economy
+3:10 pm Session 4: Case Studies from the Future

 Every organization needs to use data to solve problems and build value.
-How are people using the data to make a difference?
-What are the best case at are universities, governments and companies using data to build new value and new services?
+How are businesses, universities and government using big data and the new tools it offers to make a difference?
 How do we extend these case studies into other organizations?
-The closing panel will look at practical applications in the use of data and its potential for application to improve our opportunity and wellbeing.
+The closing panel will look at practical applications in the use of data and its potential to drive a transformational innovation agenda for Canada.

 Prior Speakers at The Data Effect include: